HLI0026/MN_projekt/README.md

 # MN_projekt

-This is project for Modeling with uncertainty at VSB-TUO
+This is project for Models with uncertainty at VSB-TUO